-Armed Forces Chaplains are required to be qualified in theological, military and specialist chaplaincy matters.
+NZDF Chaplains are required to be qualified in theological, military and chaplain specialist matters.
 To ensure you are qualified to appropriate levels, military and some chaplaincy training will be given in initial, continuation and advanced stages of your career with the RNZN.

 You will be also be required to maintain links with your own denomination, attending training events, retreats, and annual conferences as appropriate.
 Chaplains may also be required to attend suitable military administration and staff courses during their career.

-There are a number of short courses that Chaplain’s are required to do to assist them in there role with the RNZN including:
+There are a number of short courses that Chaplains are encouraged to do to assist them in their role with the RNZN.
+Opportunities include professional development across: